jhikyuinn/Serializer/watchdog/w-node/bls-eth-go-binary/src/bls/readme.md

 which supports the new BLS Signatures specified at [Ethereum 2.0 Phase 0](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/phase0/beacon-chain.md#bls-signatures).

 ## News
+- 2024/Oct/23 Add a sample for Zig (See ffi/zig/).
+- 2023/Aug/17 The performance of Sign is improved.
+- 2022/Apr/20 The performance of MulVec got 2x speed for n >= 256, but const attribute of some arguments of MulVec and MultiVerify is removed.
+  - They may be normalized in processing but the value are not changed.
 - 2021/Sep/16 update mcl and improve performance of isValidOrder, which is called from setStr/deserialize.
 - 2021/Apr/28 add blsSetGeneratorOfPublicKey to change the generator.
 - 2021/Jan/28 check zero public key on BLS_ETH mode
-- 2020/Oct/07 add `blsMultiVerify` to process many verification all togather with multi thread.
+- 2020/Oct/07 add `blsMultiVerify` to process many verification all together with multi thread.

 ## Support architectures